Yadea brings Sodium Ion to the market

 …and the shortcomings

 But that is where the positives end and the challenges start.
-While Na-ion batteries may work like Li-ion batteries, Na is more than three times heavier than Lithium.
+While Na-ion batteries may work like Li-ion batteries, Na is more than three times heavier than Li.
 The ions have greater momentum when moving between the cathode and anode, which causes greater mechanical stress on the cathode and anode.
 As a result, Na-ion batteries have a shorter lifecycle than Li-ion batteries.
 Yadea puts the lifecycle at 1500 charge cycles for its newly launched batteries.
 This is not bad and puts it on par with NMC Li-ion batteries from about two years ago.
 In comparison, in some cases, the Li-ion LFP chemistry already achieves 6000 charge cycles.

 The other problem is the cell voltage.
 Sodium ions have a lower standard reduction potential and a lower tendency to gain electrons, which limits the maximum voltage to around 70% of that of a Li-ion battery.